navpil/gupai/docs/Readme.md

 All tiles are exposed now.
 Hands are calculated by Modulo 10 rule.

+Apparently Banker is at a disadvantage against a perfect player's play.
+The 'perfect pair' rule does not beat the player's ability to choose between 1 and 2 tiles.

+Implemented.
+Wishlist:

+ - extract strategies of choosing the count and a stake
+ - use genetic algorithm for finding out best stake strategy

 ### DaLing

 Players put 3 bets - 1 tile bet, 2 tiles bet and 3 tiles bet.